 Kailua or Lanikai Beaches – incredibly beautiful golden sands and aquamarine water.
 Usually calm, so good for paddleboarding and kayaking.
 Kayak out to the mokes for a good workout.
 Also frequent turtle sightings.
 Also a good spot to learn kiteboarding – we want to try that!

-*The Mokes – they’re those two pyramid-shaped islands you see when you go to Kailua or Lanikai beaches or the pillbox hike.
+The Mokes – fantastic adventure!
+The Mokes are the two pyramid-shaped islands you see when you go to Kailua or Lanikai beaches or the pillbox hike.
 You can actually kayak or paddleboard out to the left island and flat island off Kailua beach.
 There are turtles found in the reefs and the water is usually pretty clear.
 Always check the tides and weather – the surf can be treacherous near the beach at the mokes because two wave patterns clash right in front of it, so be careful when landing and taking off.
 Parking can also be a challenge on this side of the island.

 Bellow’s Beach – must have Military ID to access the best part of the beach, but you can also visit the beach before the check-in station.
 There’s a big playground and pavilions right off the beach, and even a mini mart to pick up snacks, drinks as needed!
 This beach is my FAVORITE as far as the stunning beauty and fun waves.
 Huge trees with kid-sized roots that form little caves and hideaways.
 Views of mountains, mokes, and lighthouse.
 Can rent paddleboard and kayak for $15/hr each.
 Check with lifeguard about drop in the ocean floor, currents, and jellyfish, etc. Conditions for swimming can sometimes be harsh – but when it’s good, it’s SO good!
 If you don’t have military ID, try pulling off to the beach area before the military checkpoint or visit nearby Waimanalo Beach.